NCATSTranslator/TranslatorEngineering/PerformanceRefactor.md

 * It is possible to host non-Shepherd ARAs if desired and this PR does not exclude the possibility.
 * Shepherd will access Translator knowledge providers via the Retriever interface.
 * ARAs can access ARA-specific data sources such as databases directly.
+* Shepherd will pass the query to each ARA without modification.

 ## KPS to Retriever / DogPark

 * Translator will implement a common data platform called DogPark.
 * The details of DogPark implementation including data architecture, database implementation, tiers, or interfaces are outside the scope of this document.
-* DogPark will host all Translator Knowledge Providers (KPs), including providing access to external APIs.
+* DogPark will host all Translator Knowledge Providers (KPs).
 * Translator will implement a query interface to DogPark called Retriever.
 * Retriever will implement at least an async TRAPI interface, and may develop further interfaces in the future.
 * The TRAPI Interface will respond to lookup queries, and will implement all Phase 2 requirements of TRAPI KPs such as subclass inference, canonical edge directions, and others as described in the TranslatorArchitecture document.
+* Retriever will also provide API access to external resources.
 * The detailed implementation of Retriever is outside the scope of this document.
 * Translator will coordinate knowledge ingests to reduce redundancy and modeling variation.
 * Translator will move towards a common declarative ingest pipeline.